Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 * Downstream (defined as the downstream of gene end)
 * Intergenic

+V4 and V5 are generic names R assigns to columns without IDs; these correspond to the peak name and peak weight.

 One thing we **don't have is gene symbols** listed in table, but we can fetch them using **Biomart** and add them to the table before we write to file.
 This makes it easier to browse through the results.